 Tendinopathy is a term that describes ‘wear and tear’ within a tendon.
 This usually occurs due to direct trauma to the Achilles tendon, or more commonly, through an increased load to the tendon over a period.

-- Depending on the severity, stage and needs of the individual the tendinopathy recovery can take anywhere from 6 weeks to 6 months.
+The tendinopathy is usually located in one of two spots — the middle of the tendon (mid portion tendinopathy) or where the tendon inserts onto the bone (insertional tendinopathy).
+Depending on the severity, stage and needs of the individual, tendinopathy recovery (Achilles tendon strain rehab) can take anywhere from 6 weeks to 6 months.

-- Increased frequency of training
+- Increased training frequency

-- A single high intensity session or multiple sessions with inadequate rest time.
+- A single high-intensity session or multiple sessions with inadequate rest time

 - Change in footwear

 - Change in training surfaces (e.g. grass to road)

 - Returning to exercise after a period of rest (like being sick).

 Aachilles tendinopathy treatment